Protien:

 Sourcing Your Teres Major

 Gourmet butchers, especially those specializing in Wagyu cattle, have started to see the value in this cut.
 I am fortunate enough to live in close proximity to Kansas City Cattle Company (though they do ship nationwide).
 It is a great company with a great product.
 The owner is an Army Ranger Veteran and part of the Homegrown by Heroes Initiative.
-After 2 tours in Afghanistan he returned to Kansas City where he and his all veteran staff now run an American-Wagyu ranch producing some of the best beef in America.
+After 2 tours in Afghanistan, he returned to Kansas City where he and his all-veteran staff now run an American-Wagyu ranch producing some of the best beef in America.

 I recently jumped on the opportunity to cook up this prized cut for my family, and the results were superb.
 The technique I have found to work best involved a reverse sear method starting in the smoker, then being brought to final temp in the sous vide, before being sliced to desired thickness and finishing off the steak in a sizzling cast iron pan.
-We then served them up with his and hers sauces, consisting of a Stout Sauce for me and a Malbec Reduction for the lady of the house.
+We then served them up with his and hers sauces, consisting of a Stout Sauce for me and a Malbec Reduction Sauce for the lady of the house.

 Cooking the Teres Major